Continue Shopping

 Year-round, we’re committed to helping you create a healthier home environment.
 That’s why we’re exploring the potential impacts of candles and diffusers on indoor air quality while offering practical tips for enjoying autumn ambiance without sacrificing the air you breathe.

-The Appeal of Autumn Scents
+The Appeal of Autumn Scented Candles

 Yet as we close our windows to keep out the chill, we may inadvertently be trapping pollutants inside our homes.
 The Environmental Protection Agency (EPA) reports that indoor air can be two to five times more polluted than outdoor air.
 So, it’s crucial to understand how our favorite autumn indulgences might be affecting the air we breathe.

-Are Candles A Flickering Concern?
+Are Burning Candles A Flickering Concern?

 Candles have been used for centuries to provide light and ambiance.
 Today, we primarily use them as decorative and aromatic accents, especially during the fall and winter months.
 But as they burn, candles can actually release various substances into the air and our homes that we need to stay aware of.